ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 Figure: The directed connection between A and B models a data flow from A to B.
 {:.figcaption}

-By enhancing the diagram with a tiny bullet for the control flow indication, we can
+By enhancing the diagram with a tiny bullet for the caller toindication, we can

 * still visualize data flow
 * still easily draw by hand